sztobar/jscodeshift-fun/README.md

-# jscodeshift-fun
+# ts-jscodeshift-fun

-Some code experiments with jscodeshift tool
+Some code experiments written in Typescript with [jscodeshift](https://github.com/facebook/jscodeshift) tool